Dynocoder/MohawkChatbot/README.md

     - Flask

-A deployment of this project can be found [here](https://chatbot-mohawk.onrender.com).
+A deployment of this project can be found [here](https://chatbot-mohawk.onrender.com) (it might take a bit to load).

 ### NOTE: this is just a prototype.